akhasoft/Yakhont/README.md

 for working examples.

 What else?
 Dynamic permissions?
-Requested and handled fully automatically, you just need to provide permission-specific on-granted-callbacks (please refer to [dynamic permissions handling](https://akhasoft.github.io/yakhont/library/core/akha/yakhont/CorePermissions.html)).
+Requested and handled fully automatically, all you need is just to provide permission-specific on-granted-callbacks (please refer to [dynamic permissions handling](https://akhasoft.github.io/yakhont/library/core/akha/yakhont/CorePermissions.html)).

 So, as I told - the whole data loading in just one line of code (plus your callbacks - if any).